DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: I met Gulp and started diving into best practices and tasks automation.
 It's a really interesting addition.

 **Thoughts:** I plan to reorganize my old projects bringing onto the table the new concepts I've learned so far.

+### Day 72: 2018 May 7th

+**Today's Progress**: New project, new challenge.
+I must compile a feed reader testing app.
+To do that, I must get familiar with the Jasmine framework for live testing, and create a few test expectations.
+In order for the project to succeed, all the tests must pass.

+**Thoughts:** Differently from the previous projects, this is completely new to me.
+I guess i'd need some time to let it sink in.